The Exceptional Family Member Program: for Families with Special Needs

 - Has significant behavioral health concerns

-- Receives early intervention or special education services through an individualized education program or family service plan.
+- Receives early intervention or special education services through an individual family service plan or individualized education program.

 Contact a Military OneSource special needs consultant if you have any questions about eligibility.